influxdata/docs-v2/content/v2.0/UI/using-tasks.md

     name: Using tasks
     weight: 1
 ---
-Scheduled flux query.
+A task is a scheduled Flux query.
 Main use case is replacement for continuous queries, add info about CQs.

 **To filter the list of tasks**:

-* Enable the **Show Inactive** option to include inactive tasks on the list.
+1. Enable the **Show Inactive** option to include inactive tasks on the list.
-* Enter text in the **Filter tasks by name** field to search for tasks by name.
+2. Enter text in the **Filter tasks by name** field to search for tasks by name.
-* Select an organization from the **All Organizations** dropdown to filter the list by organization.
+3. Select an organization from the **All Organizations** dropdown to filter the list by organization.
-* Click on the heading of any column to sort by that field.
+4. Click on the heading of any column to sort by that field.

 **To import a task**: